 The case was eventually dismissed.

-Brennan McCarthy, an attorney for the woman in the harassment case, told CNN that Ramos took information she shared with him in confidence “and then used those confidential facts and (took) them to an illogical end.”
+Brennan McCarthy, an attorney for the woman in the harassment case, said Ramos took information she shared with him in confidence “and used it to destroy her life.”

-Ramos sent a letter to the woman’s employer saying she was a bipolar drunkard, which led to her being fired, the attorney said.
+Ramos sent a letter to the woman’s employer, saying she was a bipolar drunkard, which led to her firing, the attorney said.

 “He had an issue with this woman.
 I don’t know what it was but he did everything he could to destroy her life,” he said.

-Ramos posted veiled threats on social media and also turned his attention to McCarthy, re-posting McCarthy’s Facebook posts on social media, the attorney said.
+Ramos posted veiled threats on social media and also turned his attention to McCarthy.

 “This is a man that actually stalked the attorney for the stalking victim,” McCarthy said